Dr Jana Anderson

 Research background and experience

-I work as a research fellow within the Public Health research group in the Institute of Health & Wellbeing.
+I work as a research fellow within the Public Health unit in the School of Health & Wellbeing.
 I built my experience and skills on the varied portfolio of research projects I completed in the past.
 After choosing zoology for my undergraduate studies, I switched to Medical Parasitology for my master’s degree.
 This was followed by the 4-year Wellcome Trust-funded PhD in Molecular functions in disease, where I studied parasitic DNA sequences in human DNA that are implicated in certain cancers.

 My experience up until then was mostly field and/or laboratory-based, first focused on animal behaviour, then ecology and epidemiology of zoonotic diseases followed by biochemical parasitology that included research on biochemical structure of proteins, enzymatic pathways and metabolic pathways leading to epigenetic control of protein expression and silencing.